rohanshiloh/haskell-code/README.md

  - or use this command: `stack runghc hello.hs` NO CAREFUL - it will try to upgrade before execution !!
  - or use this command: `cabal run hello.hs`    NO CAREFUL - it will try to upgrade before execution !!

+> [!WARNING]
+> Running any stack command will try to install/upgrade
+> this is for initializing a package?
+> stack init --force linear-regression
+>

  ## Haskell Version Management
  - `cd ~/.ghcup/`
  - `cd ~/.ghcup/ghc`